turingschool-examples/code_retreat/battleship/README.md

 * Each turn, a player calls out one shot onto the other player's board.
 * The player being shot at responds with either "hit" or "miss"
+* The player tracks the shots they have taken on one board along with the results and the shots taken against them on their own board
 * If each square of a boat has been hit, they player responds "hit, you sunk my [X]" where X is the name of the boat
 * A player never gets more than one shot in a turn
 * If all of a player's ships are sunk, the opponent wins